ellal1688/xrpl-github/README.md

 A platform to encourage open-source code contribution by tracking Github Issues.
 Receive XRP for closing an issue!

+In order to run this demo:
+1. Install React and Node.js
+2. Run the app from the my-app folder using "npm start"

 Inspiration -
 Contributing to open-source code is not only one of the best ways to learn, it also benefits larger communities.
 It is a personal goal of mine to become involved in an open-source project, and I thought it would be useful to encourage people to get started doing so.